Allendavee/subtitle-generator/README.md

 A fast and efficient subtitle generator built with Rust.
 This tool scans video/audio files, detects speech using whisper_rs, and generates .srt subtitles with high accuracy and speed.
 Features include single-language support (English only for now), parallel processing, and robust error handling.

+I recently picked up Rust.
+After learning so much, I decided to build this project out of silent frustration.
+I love watching movies with subtitles, I've been following Suits LA but each new episode doesn't come with subtitles so I decided to build this since I am learning how to program in Rust.
+Though I have a little bit of experience in C, it wasn't so hard learning some Rust concepts.
 -----------------------------------------------------------------------------------------------------------------------------
 # Key Notes
 * Ensure your dependencies are up to date